What is the Scope of Operations Management?

 Quality is non-negotiable in today's competitive market.
 Operations management focuses heavily on delivering products and services that consistently meet or exceed customer expectations.

-This is done by implementing effective quality control systems, adopting quality improvement methodologies like Six Sigma or Total Quality Management (TQM), and ensuring strict adherence to industry standards.
-Exceptional quality not only boosts client contentment but also strengthens brand trust and market standing.
+This is achieved through the implementation of effective quality control mechanisms, the adoption of quality improvement techniques such as Six Sigma or Total Quality Management (TQM), and maintaining a high level of compliance with industry standards.
+High-quality products not only increase client satisfaction but also enhance brand loyalty and reputation.

 Controlling Cost and Waste Reduction